The Academic Curriculum

 3 ballet technique classes (Mondays, Wednesdays, and Fridays)

-In 5th grade, students are introduced to putting steps together while making simple changes of weight and direction.
+In Level 2, students are introduced to putting steps together while making simple changes of weight and direction.
 They develop strength in preparation for more advanced work.

 The Summer Session

-During the summer, Ballet Tech students participate in a mandatory 4-week dance intensive.
-Students begin their new ballet level during the summer.
-In addition to their regular dance classes, students take classes that are not offered during the school year, such as square dance for the 5th graders.
-For incoming 4th grade students and their families the Summer Session is a great time to get to know new classmates and fellow parents prior to the start of the school year.
+In addition to their regular dance classes, students take classes that are not offered during the academic school year.
+For new students and their families, the Summer Session is a great time to get to know new classmates and fellow parents prior to the start of the school year.